-My guide brought us on a scenic route via the O Lau river, offering great views of the scenery and greenery surrounding the vicinity, with mountains flanking the horizons, visible on the left of the Panorama above.
+My guide brought us on a scenic route via the O Lau river.
+The spot offered great views of the scenery and greenery surrounding the vicinity, with mountains flanking the horizons, visible on the left of the Panorama above.

 Ancient Village Farmstay

-The house I got to stay in and have lunch belongs to a retired school teacher, who lives in the house with his wife, kids and 3 dogs.
-The home stay house I had lunch in is over a hundred years old too.
+I got to stay in and have lunch at a house belonging to a retired school teacher.
+He lives in the house with his wife, kids and 3 dogs.
+Also, the home stay house I had lunch in is over a hundred years old too.
 With the living area is fronted by a large praying altar, worshiping the Goddess of Mercy.

 The house is small, cozy and homely, though rather cramped for more than 6 guests in the house.
 The seasoned dark rosewood-like structural supports and slated folding doors providing cool shade from the hot afternoon sun despite not being air-conditioned.